Formulas | Formula library

 Check specified fields have values

-The following example is for a formula field to displays either N or Y depending on if the fields detailed in the formula have a value or not.
-The fields used in the example are a mix of managed package fields and additional custom fields.
+The following example is for a formula field to display either N or Y. This depends on if the fields the system details in the formula have a value or not.
+The fields we've used in the example are a mix of managed package fields and additional custom fields.

-This kind of formula can be used to ensure that required fields are completed for an integration Payflow file.
+You can use this kind of formula to ensure that the required fields complete for an integration Payflow file.

 Copy